-My model provides a framework to interpret evolving nominal and real bond-stock betas in the data, as illustrated by the ongoing debate whether the recent rise in inflation is likely to pre-shadow another 1980s stagflation.
-Model counterfactual analyses suggest that monetary policy is crucial for nominal bond-stock betas when supply shocks are dominant.
-A counterfactual combining 1980s-style shock volatilities with a 2000s-style monetary policy rule implies negative nominal bond-stock betas and a decoupling of nominal and real bond risks, similar to empirical bond-stock betas in the post-pandemic period.
+My model provides a framework to interpret evolving nominal and real bond risks in the data, as illustrated by the ongoing debate whether the recent rise in inflation is likely to preshadow another 1980s stagflation.
+Model counterfactual analyses show that nominal bond risks depend crucially on monetary policy when supply shocks are dominant.
+In particular the model predicts that an inertial and less inflation-focused monetary policy rule as in the 2000s can prevent nominal bond betas from turning positive in the face of volatile supply shocks, in line with out-of-sample bond risks during the post-pandemic period.